ainsleyCrawford/Mathematics/README.md

     if (Int32.TryParse(Console.ReadLine(), out input))
       {...}
     else {Console.WriteLine("Invalid input");}
-At this point another switch statement reads the user's key press to either call the function it belongs to, call the menu of functions (`User_Interface`), or return to Main.
+At this point another switch statement reads the user's key press to either call the function it belongs to, call the menu of functions (`Start_Menu`), or return to Main.